parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 ## Step 6 Implement the Design

-### Implement the design with the Vivado Implementation Defaults settings and analyze the Project Summary output.
+### Implement the design with the Vivado Implementation Defaults settings and analyze the Project Summary output

-1. lick on **Run Implementation** under the *Implementation* tasks of the *Flow Navigator* pane.
+1. Click on **Run Implementation** under the *Implementation* tasks of the *Flow Navigator* pane.

    The implementation process will be run on the synthesis output files.
 When the process is completed an *Implementation Completed* dialog box with three options will be displayed.